Do's and Don't of Crowdfunding

 Consider crowdfunding a cash pit.

 Nobody goes to a platform, launches a project, and waits for cash.
-Run the numbers.
-Expected conversion rate for pre-marketing visitors that land on page, watch video, or sign up How many must convert to meet your goal?
+Expected conversion rate for pre-marketing visitors that land on page, watch video, or sign up.

 A successful campaign requires at least 65% funding within 48 hours.
 So if you've done the arithmetic and still don't comprehend it, stop and reconsider.
 Consider the first 2-3 days.
 Those first 48 hours matter.
 The early funding will provide you the momentum and validation you need to attain your goal swiftly.